mhBrice/thermophilization/ms/revision/ms_revised.md

 All analyses were performed using the R programming language version 3.5.1 [@r_core_team_r_2018].
 The list of R packages that have been used throughout the analysis is provided in Table S3.
-R scripts will be made available on GitHub upon final acceptance.
+All the data used in the study as well as R scripts to reproduce the analyses and the figures can be found online at the following DOI: 10.5281/zenodo.3242773.

 # Results

 ## Temporal ß diversity

 The mean temporal ß diversity was 0.56 over all sites in the study area (*n* = 6281), and these temporal changes in composition were attributable to slightly more gains in abundances (52.5%) than losses (47.5%; Fig. 2a).
 Temporal ß diversity varied along a latitudinal gradient; it tended to decrease northward, reaching its maximum at 48°N of latitude, which corresponds to the northern limit of the balsam fir-yellow birch domain, the ecotone between boreal and deciduous forests.
 North of the 49°N of latitude, in the spruce-moss domain, temporal ß changes were dominated by losses whereas, south of this limit, gains prevailed.
 Latitudinal patterns were also visible in the contributions of the three species groups to temporal ß (Fig. 2b).
 At minor disturbance level, community changes were mainly determined by gains in temperate species south of 47°N and by gains in boreal species north of 47°N (where boreal species are the most abundant species group).

 The magnitude of compositional changes in forests was highly influenced by disturbances (Figs 2b-d, 3, S4).
 In each domain, the ß diversity values of highly disturbed forests are strongly skewed (Fig. 3).
 The mean temporal ß was 0.43 at minor disturbance level, whereas it was 0.53 at moderate disturbance level and reached 0.74 at major disturbance level (all domains combined).
-Moreover, the fraction of changes attributed to losses was generally lower at minor, than at moderate and major disturbance levels (minor: 41%;
+Moreover, the fraction of changes attributed to losses was generally lower at minor, than at moderate and major disturbance levels (minor: 41%; moderate: 48%;
-moderate: 48%; major: 50%, all domains combined), especially for the spruce-moss domain (minor: 40%; moderate: 73%; major: 64%; Fig. 3).
-At minor disturbance level, both boreal and temperate species groups experienced more gains than losses (Fig. 2b), while at major disturbance level, we observed a strong surge in losses of boreal tree species along with larger gains of pioneer species (Fig. 2d).
+major: 50%, all domains combined), especially for the spruce-moss domain (minor:
+40%; moderate: 73%; major: 64%; Fig. 3).
+At minor disturbance level, both boreal
+and temperate species groups experienced more gains than losses (Fig. 2b), while at major disturbance level, we observed a strong surge in losses of boreal tree species along with larger gains of pioneer species (Fig. 2d).
 In contrast, gains in temperate species were higher at moderate disturbance level (Fig. 2c).
-Some species have experienced great changes in abundance and occurrence throughout these domains, namely *Picea mariana*, *Acer rubrum*, *Betula alleghaniensis*, *Fagus grandifolia* and *Populus tremuloides*, and likely contributed largely to the pattern of temporal ß diversity (Fig.
+Some species have experienced great changes in abundance and occurrence throughout these domains, namely *Picea mariana*, *Acer rubrum*, *Betula alleghaniensis*, *Fagus grandifolia* and *Populus tremuloides*, and likely contributed largely to the pattern of temporal ß diversity (Fig. S4).
-S4).

 ## Drivers of temporal changes